DemocraciaEnRed/merepresenta-compas/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deployment to compaspolitico.merepresenta.info

+Run `npm run deploy` to build and deploy in the branch `gh-pages` of this repository.

+You can also run `ng deploy --cname=compaspolitico.merepresenta.info` if you prefer.

 ## Running unit tests